-The 2015 AHA Update brought several changes, including the introduction of three new ACLS, PALS, and BLS algorithms.
+The AHA Update brought several changes, including the introduction of 3 new ACLS, PALS, and BLS algorithms.

 “Algorithms for single-rescuer and multiple-rescuer BLS have been separated to better guide rescuers through the initial stages of resuscitation in an era in which handheld cellular telephones with speakers are common.
-These devices can enable a single rescuer to activate an emergency response while beginning CPR; the rescuer can continue conversation with a dispatcher during CPR.
-These algorithms can continue to emphasize the high priority for high-quality CPR and, in the case of sudden, witnessed collapse, for obtaining an AED quickly because such an event is likely to have a cardiac etiology.” – from the 2015 AHA Guidelines for CPR and ECC
+These devices can enable a single rescuer to activate an emergency response while beginning CPR; the rescuer can continue the conversation with a dispatcher during CPR.
+These algorithms can continue to emphasize the high priority for high-quality CPR and, in the case of sudden, witnessed collapse, for obtaining an AED quickly because such an event is likely to have a cardiac etiology.”

 Opioid-Associated Life-Threatening Emergency Algorithm